dark-tales/gm-helper/README.md

 Strain level should apply bonus/penalty to PC social interaction while in the settlement
 Generate events to modify settlement attributes
 ### Events Categories:
--Events : events that automatically modify attributes -Opportunity : event with a cost and skill check over time to gain attributes -Dilemma : event with a moral choice that affect attributes (usually the morally acceptable choice give less attributes benefit)
+- Events : events that automatically modify attributes
+- Opportunity : event with a cost and skill check over time to gain attributes
+- Dilemma : event with a moral choice that affect attributes (usually the morally acceptable choice give less attributes benefit)
--Rumor : simple rumor generator with type, location, contact, believability and twist.
+- Rumor : simple rumor generator with type, location, contact, believability and twist.
 ## Subsystem
 Generate obstacle with difficulty, steps and traits for non combat encounter
 ### Subsystem Categories:
--Chases : Run from an enemy before they catch on and vice-versa -Infiltration : Run through obstacle without raising the alarm -Research : Obstacle to find information
+- Chases : Run from an enemy before they catch on and vice-versa
+- Infiltration : Run through obstacle without raising the alarm
+- Research : Obstacle to find information